JairoLopezCarbo/FP_PAN/README.md

 # Drone Flight Simulator

-A Python-based simulator that models a drone’s realistic trajectory following a given flight plan.
+A Python-based simulator that models a drone’s realistic trajectory following a given flight plan with smooth turns.

 ---